flogic/object_daddy/README.markdown

 ## Installation

+Presuming your version of Rails has git plugin installation support:

+  script/plugin install git://github.com/flogic/object_daddy.git

+Otherwise, you can install object_daddy by hand:

-1. Unpack the object_daddy directory into vendor/rails/ in your rails project.
+1. Unpack the object_daddy directory into vendor/plugins/ in your rails project.
 2. Run the object_daddy/install.rb Ruby script.

-Or, as an alternative and assuming your script/plugin has git support...

-  script/plugin install git://github.com/flogic/object_daddy.git

 ## Testing